dicelab-rhul/pystarworlds/README.md

 ### Why shift to Python?

-- Interpreted language, the C/C++ backend means that the system has great potential for efficient implementation, concurrency etc.
 - Great for prototyping, rapid development ecosystem with many useful libraries.
 - Dynamic typing provides great advantages to developers using the platform.
-We found a strongly type language difficult to work with when building environments on top of StarLite, particularly when writing environment evolution rules - Java generics were not sufficient!
+We found a strongly typed language difficult to work with when building environments on top of StarLite, particularly when writing environment evolution rules - Java generics were not sufficient!
 - The defacto language for machine learning research, part of our goal is to make it easy to develop agents with learning capabilities.
+- Potential for future extension - a C/C++ backend means that the system has great potential for an efficient implementation, concurrency etc.

 # Environment